M3nozzi/movieSearch/README.md

 # Movie Search

-That's a responsive project to search movies by name and get some informations.
+That's a project to search movies by name and get some informations.
 In the search field the user can type a letter or word then will be load movies that matches with the search.
 There is a button "view more" for each movie in the table that forwards to official page with more info about the movie and the cast.